danielperezh/tuvistavie.github.io/_posts/2017-10-22-unittest-assert-raises.md

 tags: [Python, unittest]
 ---

-A friend asked me about Python `unittest`'s `assertRaises` and the answer was becoming too long for Slack, so I decided to write a short blog post about it.

-In this blog post, we will cover how `assertRaises` in `unittest.TestCase` works, and implement a simplified version of it.
+In this blog post, we will cover how `assertRaises` in `unittest.TestCase` works and implement a simplified version of it.
 For the sake of example, let's say we want to check that `next(iter([]))` raises a `StopIteration` error.
 We will use a very simple Python script to try the code

 ```python